seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 something rather than by erroring.
 A price behind a stop may not depend on that.
 A file in the tree removes the transport from the design instead of hardening it.

-**A direct call to `fapi.binance.com` is not part of this method,** and neither is any network fetch of the payload.
-Either is admitted only by a TZ amending this section, on a measurement showing the file path incapable — never as a run's own initiative.
+**A direct call to `fapi.binance.com` is not part of this method for any price or level,** and neither is any network fetch of the payload.
+Either is admitted only by an Architect edit of this section on a TZ's measurement showing the file path incapable — never by a TZ, which does not write this file, and never as a run's own initiative. **One read is admitted on that footing:** a declared perpetual has no structural record by construction, so item 90's move for it is taken from that host's daily klines (§6a) — measured answering the Executor's machine on all five pairs by TZ-52 on 25.09.2026 — and the read stands behind no price, level or stop the answer prints.

 The read is performed by an executable gate that **returns an exit code**, and a non-zero exit means the answer is written without levels.
 The check is mechanical